Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 -	GrabCut
 	-	Works with color data
 	-	Replaces the histograms of grey values with **GMMs**
-	-	One-shot minimum cut is replaced with an iterative procedure to update the GMM parameters, but also use Min-Cut/Max-Flow to estimate the segmentation in each iteration
+	-	One-shot minimum cut is replaced with an **iterative procedure** to update the GMM parameters, but also use Min-Cut/Max-Flow to estimate the segmentation in each iteration
+	-	Only requires a **bounding-box** input interaction (or lasso)

 # Interactive Segmentation - GeoS (2007) - Predecessor of DeepIGeoS